ROCm/omniperf/src/docs/analysis.md

 To dive deeper, use the top drop down menus to isolate particular kernel(s) or dispatch(s).
-You will then see the web page update with metrics specific to the filter you've applied.
+You will then see the web page update with metrics specific to the filter you have applied.

 Once you have applied a filter, you will also see several additional sections become available with detailed metrics specific to that area